 The BIB-HMAC-SHA2 security context provides a keyed hash over a set of plain text information.
-This context uses the Secure Hash Algorithm 2 (SHA-2) discussed in [RFC4634] combined with the HMAC keyed hash discussed in [RFC2104].
+This context uses the Secure Hash Algorithm 2 (SHA-2) discussed in [SHS] combined with the HMAC keyed hash discussed in [HMAC].
+The combination of HMAC and SHA-2 as the integrity mechanism for this security context was selected for two reasons: